ajosephides/spacechallenge/README.md

 This phase is meant to send the colony of humans along with some food resources.
 In the resources tab, you will find a text file that contains the list of all items that we need to send called 'Phase-2.txt`.
 Each line in the file also contains the item name and its weight in Kgs.

-Your job is to run some simulations and test both rocket types for each phase separately.
+Your job is to run some simulations and test both rocket types for each phase separately."